Trinity Laban ensures that appropriate governance procedures and mechanisms are in place to oversee research involving human participants.

 - Harm to research participants must be avoided.

-- Consent must be sought for research participants under the age of sixteen.
+- Parental/guardian consent must be sought for research participants under the age of eighteen.

 - The independence and impartiality of researchers must be clear, and any conflicts of interest or partiality must be explicit.